Does home insurance cover working from home?

 That’s not unusual for home insurance policies.
 Your risks as a homeowner are very different from your risks as a business owner or employee, as many home-based independent contractors or gig workers will tell you.

-Insurance needs for independent contractors vs. Full-time employees
+Insurance needs for independent contractors vs. full-time employees

-Independent contractors are business owners in the eyes of the law.
-That means they are responsible for paying their own taxes, covering their own liabilities, and buying their own insurance to protect their at-home office, equipment, and inventory.
 As we mentioned above, a home insurance policy alone is not enough to cover these obligations.
-You’ll need business insurance to address your work liabilities (e.g., if a client visits your home and has an injury) and cover business property (if it exceeds $2,500 in value or ever leaves your home).
+You may need business insurance to address your work liabilities and cover business property if it exceeds $2,500 in value or ever leaves your home.

 • Paying half their remote employee’s employment taxes.